tuva-health/docs/docs/guides/contributing/style-guide.md

 ### Model Configurations

-- All model configurations for a data mart or connector are contained in their a YML file of one YML per model.
+- All model configurations for a data mart or connector are contained in their a YML file where each YML file represents a single model.
 - Use the `dbt-invoke` command to auto-generate documentation for newly created models. [[dbt-invoke package](https://github.com/Dashlane/dbt-invoke)]
 - The final models should be materialized as `table`.